recheckdev/recheck/ruby/recheck/README.md

 When you have your check suite and reporters, it's time to run them in production.

-You could run `bundle exec recheck recheck/job/* recheck/model/ --reporter ... --reporter ...` manually,
-but recheck's real value comes when you schedule it to run automatically.
+You could run `bundle exec recheck recheck/job/* recheck/model/user_checker.rb --reporter ... --reporter ...` and so on manually, but Recheck's real value comes when you schedule it to run automatically.
 Start with running all your checks daily and then specialize into running subsets more or less frequently as you gain confidence and build out a big suite.